-64-bit agent-only installer: ElectricFlowAgent-x64-<version>.exe --mode silent <-- arguments>
+64-bit agent-only installer: ElectricFlowAgent-x64-<version>.exe --mode silent <-- arguments> response-file arguments are not supported.

 - <version> is your ElectricFlow version number - <arguments> represents any additional silent install arguments you add to the command.
 For more information, see Silent Install Arguments on page 3-53.